ZorbaHerbalist/jtvision/docs/PaletteGuide.md

 # Palette Guide

+## Automatic index assignment

+Palette roles now derive their palette indices automatically from the order of the enum constants.
+The `PaletteRole` interface provides the `defaultIndex()` implementation which returns `ordinal() + 1` for enums, so new palette definitions no longer have to hardcode numerical indices.
+Existing enums that require legacy numbering can still override `index()` (or `defaultIndex()`) explicitly.

+To register automatically indexed palettes, use `PaletteFactory.registerAutoIndexed` or the convenience method `PaletteDescriptor.registerAutoIndexed`.
+Both APIs ensure that the enum does not define custom indices and populate the palette using the declaration order.

 ## Handling missing entries

 By default, missing or invalid palette indexes are reported as warnings and the